How did Normal Rockwell come to paint "The Golden Rule," his paean to multicultural harmony?

 The Norman Rockwell Museum turns back the clock to 1960, when the artist put his popularity to work for social causes.

-Election Day, 2016: Ever wondered why we're so obsessed with polling?
+Ever wonder why we're so obsessed with polls?
 Blame it on the Surrealists.
-They pioneered the craze in 1928, nearly 10 years before George Gallup and other statisticians began to quantify it as a science.
+They pioneered the craze in 1928, nearly 10 years before statisticians like George Gallup began to quantify it as a science.

 Ceci N'est Pas Surrealism: Even if you don't know Surrealism, it knows you • Slate, February 19, 2002